hetmankp/mcmerge/CONTOUR.md

     <coordinates> ::= <x_coordinate: INTEGER> <SPACE> <z_coordinate: INTEGER>

-For <shift_data> and <merge_data>, the absence of any data is indicated with a "-".
+For &lt;shift_data&gt; and &lt;merge_data&gt;, the absence of any data is indicated with a "-".

     <shift_data> ::= "-" | <shift_down: INTEGER>

     <merge_data> ::= "-" | (<merge_methods> <SPACE> <edge_definition>)
     <merge_methods> ::= <merge_method>+

-The <merge_method> value is one of the tokens as per the below table:
+The &lt;merge_method&gt; value is one of the tokens as per the below table:

      token  |  meaning
     --------+-----------------------